theinnbox/theinnbox.github.io/_posts/2017-11-05-what-to-do-austin-texas.markdown

 <div class="fl w-100 pr1-ns mb3">
 <img src="../images/austin/Barbecue.png">
 </div>
 You may be familiar with the fact that each southern state has its own twist on barbecue, or a style that makes it unique.
-For Texas, it’s the fact that we prefer beef or pork: brisket, to be exact.
+For Texas, it’s the fact that we prefer beef over pork: brisket, to be exact.
 While <a href="https://franklinbbq.com/">Franklin’s</a> is undeniably the most famous game in town, you could be waiting in line up to three hours to get some of the low and slow goodness.
 We recommend checking out <a href="https://www.labarbecue.com/">La Barbecue</a> instead: the joint was started by the daughter of a Texas barbecue legacy.
 If you get there before opening hours you’ll likely only (only!) have to wait one hour instead of three.

 <p class="f3 pt3 lh-title" style="font-family: 'Gilroy-ExtraBold'"><a href="https://foursquare.com/v/barbarella/4b52a8e5f964a5204c8527e3" class="link underline-hover orange" target="_blank">Barbarella</a></p>
 <div class="fl w-100 pr1-ns mb3">